py2ai/py2ai.github.io/_posts/2020-9-22-Calculator-in-PyQt5.md

 ---
+categories:
+- GUI tutorial series
+description: Hi friends! this tutorial is about making a calculator application in PyQt5.
+The calc.ui file contains information about the gui and main.py is all about the...
+featured-img: calc
+keywords:
+- Python
+- PyQt5
+- Calculator
+- GUI Design
 layout: post
+mathjax: true
+tags:
+- Python
+- PyQt5
+- Calculator
+- GUI
 title: How to make a calculator GUI in python with PyQt5
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: calc
-description: Making a simple calculator
-keywords: [Python, PyQt5, Calculator, GUI Design]
-tags: [Python, PyQt5, Calculator, GUI]
 ---

 Hi friends! this tutorial is about making a calculator application in PyQt5.
 The calc.ui file contains information about the gui and main.py is all about the calculator functionality.
 Copy both the calc.ui and main.py files in a directory and open the terminal and cd to the directory containing both files.
 Run `python3 main.py` and calc application will start.